neerjram/colledge_managment_system/README.md

 ## 🎯 Usage

-The application uses **mock data** by default, so it works without a backend.
-All CRUD operations are functional with in-memory storage.
+The application uses the **live backend API** by default.
+If you want to run the UI without a backend, enable mock mode.

 ### Mock API Mode

-By default, the app uses mock data (`VITE_USE_MOCKS=true`).
-To connect to a real backend:

-1. Set `VITE_USE_MOCKS=false` in your environment
+1. Set `VITE_USE_MOCKS=true` in your `.env`
-2. Ensure your backend API is running on the configured endpoint
-3. Update the base URL in `src/api/axiosInstance.js` if needed
+2. (Optional) Stop the backend server
+3. Restart `npm run dev` so Vite picks up the change

 ## 📁 Project Structure